Updated January 2021: This story first appeared in Expedition Portal June 2016.

 The first thing I did after crashing my motorcycle into the ditch was get out the camera.
-What had happened and how it was about to effect our plans hadn’t set in yet.
-The G650GS lay cratered on its side in the dirt and rocks.
-I’d tagged a boulder on the trail with my hardcase pannier and lost control of the bike.
-It was a fantastic scene especially with the offending pannier at rest up the road after its tomahawking dismount off the frame.
+What had happened and how it was about to affect our plans hadn’t set in yet.
+My G 650 GS lay cratered on its side in the dirt and rocks.
+I’d tagged a boulder on the trail with my hard case aluminum pannier and lost control of the bike—a fantastic scene especially with the offending pannier at rest up the road after its tomahawking dismount off the frame.
 Nothing hurt until I zipped my camera back into my tank bag.
 My wrist was broken.
 The throttle hand.
-To top the day off it was my birthday.
+The date was September 25—my birthday.

 “Aren’t you supposed to be on a trip around the world?”

 We’d made every effort to prepare ourselves by selling nearly everything we owned in order to buy the very best motorcycles and gear for such a journey.
 But we forgot one vital thing.

 There’re plenty of books, videos, and advice out there to help prepare you physically and equipment-wise for your next adventure; there is very little to prepare you mentally when things go wrong.
 And they will.
 No matter how you think things will go, it’ll be vastly different.
 That’s not a bad thing, and in this case, the mishap didn’t mean the end of our adventure.
 In fact, it helped to define the very word adventure.

 I wrote this story in Mexico on January 21, 2016.
 Dave and I had been back on the road for over a month, excited for Round Two: for the challenges and the highs and lows, knowing we were never in control of what came next.
 We could only ride on.